Divorce Lawyers in Jasper

 Each county has their own clauses that they require in their uncontested divorce documents, and some counties even have completely separate documents that are only required in that particular county.
 Some counties have their own unique local procedural requirements for uncontested divorces as well.
 Walker County has their own unique clauses that they require in divorce decrees and in settlement agreements, as well as having special procedural requirements for filing your divorce documents.
 Our divorce lawyers regularly file uncontested divorces in Walker County and are very familiar with their local requirements.

 In an uncontested divorce, if both spouses are residents of Alabama then you can usually file in any county in Alabama that you choose.
 However, it is usually advised that you file in a county that one of you reside in.
 If only one of you resides in Alabama, then you must file your non-contested divorce in the county that the spouse living in Alabama resides in.
 If you live in Jasper, Carbon Hill, Dora, Parrish, or Sumiton then your divorce will likely be filed in the Circuit Court of Walker County.
-If you are in the Walker County area and wish to obtain a cheap and easy uncontested divorce, then give us a call today for more information at (205) 201-1789.
+If you are in the Walker County area and wish to obtain a cheap and easy uncontested divorce, then give our Jasper divorce lawyers a call today for more information at (205) 201-1789.